of TauroLock™ lock solutions

 - blood material

 - fibrinous sheath

-as well as the matrix which these microorganisms produce
+- bacteria, fungi, and the matrix which these microorganisms produce

 TauroLock™ lock solutions contain 4 % citrate and heparin (in two optional concentrations).
 Due to their anticoagulant properties, these two active ingredients prevent the deposition of fibrin.
 This in turn inhibits the formation of a nidus to which microorganisms might adhere.
 The fibrinolytic urokinase even serves to remove this part of the biofilm.